 Protecting Our Border

 In order to protect America from ISIS, we must first and foremost secure our border…because make no mistake, our border is not secure!
-What’s worse is that President Obama refuses to secure it and even refused to enforce U.S. immigration laws.
+What’s worse is that former President Obama refused to secure it and even refused to enforce U.S. immigration laws.

 As a 29-year Air Force veteran and former POW for nearly seven years, it pains me to think any serviceman or woman would abandon their post – abandon their country and their military family.
 Unfortunately, that appears to be the case with Sgt.
 Bowe Bergdahl, who went missing from his military post in Afghanistan in 2009 and was captured a short time later by Taliban forces that held him for nearly five years.
-While military hearings are underway to investigate desertion allegations, what is absolutely clear is that Bergdahl did NOT serve our country with “honor and distinction,” as National Security Advisor Susan Rice stated.
+While military hearings have been underway to investigate desertion allegations, what is absolutely clear is that Bergdahl did NOT serve our country with “honor and distinction,” as former National Security Advisor Susan Rice stated.

-What’s worse is that on May 31, 2014, President Obama set a dangerous precedent when he chose to procure the release of Bergdahl in exchange for five high-level prisoners being held at our military prison in Guantanamo Bay.
+What’s worse is that on May 31, 2014, former President Obama set a dangerous precedent when he chose to procure the release of Bergdahl in exchange for five high-level prisoners being held at our military prison in Guantanamo Bay.
 He did so without notifying Congress, and on December 10, 2015, the House Armed Services Committee issued its 108-page report, which found that the Obama Administration did indeed break the law.
 What’s more, “key Defense Department officials who might have raised red flags on the swap for Army Sgt.
 Bowe Bergdahl were left out of the decision-making process.”

 By negotiating with terrorists the Obama Administration in effect put a price on the head of each Soldier, Sailor, Airman, Coast Guardsman, and Marine serving abroad in defense of freedom.